 New York–based photographer Michael Turek has spent two decades refining the art of looking.

-His work, published in The New York Times, Condé Nast Traveler and National Geographic, bridges documentary and fine art.
-A Kodak Ambassador and committed advocate for film, he approaches photography as a form of enquiry: a way of slowing down and paying closer attention.
+His work, published in The Financial Times, The Guardian, The New York Times and the Paris Review, bridges documentary and fine art.
+A committed advocate for film, he approaches photography as a form of enquiry: a way of slowing down and paying closer attention.

-This November, he joins PSA’s Harry Hastings in leading a photography expedition over the Andes, travelling by 4×4 from northwest Argentina into Chile’s Atacama Desert.
+This November, he joins PSA’s Harry Hastings in leading a photography expedition over the Andes, travelling by 4×4 from northwest Argentina into Chile’s Atacama Desert, in collaboration with the Kodak Camera Club.

 Ahead of the journey, Turek reflects on the merits of travelling with a camera, why he prefers film over digital, and how to look – and shoot – with greater intention.